The Chieftains 9: Boil the Breakfast Early

 The Chieftains 9: Boil the Breakfast Early is an Irish folk album by The Chieftains.
 This album featured a big change in The Chieftains sound, because two of the founding members, Seán Potts and Michael Tubridy, had left the group.
-The replacement for Tubridy was Matt Molloy, who had just been a member for both The Bothy Band and Planxty.
+The replacement for Tubridy was Matt Molloy, who had been a member of both The Bothy Band and Planxty.

 This album also featured a song where Kevin Conneff for the first time sings a cappella.
 Jolyon Jackson also played cello on three tracks.